napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

     - path: interface
       regexp: '{{interface_key}}\.(?P<value>\d+)'

-Because a `subinterface` is a child of an `interface`, all the keys and extra_vars that we have already collected will be available.
+Because we are parsing a `subinterface` which is a child of an `interface`, all the keys and extra_vars that we previously collected in the current interface will be available.
-``{{ interface_key }}`` will be used in our regular expression to match only our current parent interface.
+We will use ``{{ interface_key }}`` in our regular expression to match only our current parent interface.

 Result
 ______

-Thanks to the variable used in the regular expression we only capture the relevant subinterfaces for the current interface.
+Note that thanks to the variable used in the regular expression we are only capturing the relevant subinterface for the current interface.
 In the second case it turns out there are no subinterfaces.